dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2022-05-08 14:02:23
+updated: 2023-01-10 09:51:27
-version: 1.40
+version: 1.41
 ---

-In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to gaining some visual idea of what is going on with a [Mesh](/2018/05/04/threejs-mesh/), a [Group](/2018/05/16/threejs-grouping-mesh-objects/), or anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object3d/) for that matter.
-Simply put, the box helper just draws a box outline around the area of an object that it is used with, and doing so will help to get a better visual idea of what is going on with position, scale, and orientation of the object.
+In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help gain some visual idea of what is going on with a [Mesh](/2018/05/04/threejs-mesh/), a [Group](/2018/05/16/threejs-grouping-mesh-objects/), or potentially anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object3d/) for that matter.
+I say potentially because it must be an object that has a buffer geometry, or in the case of groups child objects that do.
+Simply put, the box helper just draws a box outline around the area of an object that it is used with.

 There are maybe a few little problems here and there that might come up when using the box helper though.
 For example one might expect that when a mesh is moved or rotated that box will move and rotate with the mesh object, however this is not always the case.
 Typically I will want to add a box helper to the object that I have created it for as a child, so that when I move or rotate that object the box helper will move or rotate with it.
 Another way would be to use a method that can update the state of this box helper object by using a set from object method that is a prototype method of this box helper class.

-In this post I will be going over a few quick examples of the box helper in three.js that might help to address some of these issues that might pop up when unseeing it.
+In this post I will be going over a few quick examples of the box helper in threejs that might help to address some of these issues that might pop up when unseeing it.
 As such I will not just be writing about the box helper, but also a wide range of other things that can be applied elsewhere when it comes to working with a three.js project in general.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/LvRUbSqwJ4Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The Box helper in threejs and what to know first

 The Box helper is one of several helper classes in threejs that help to gain a better visual understanding of the situation that is going on with a scene.
-Speaking of threejs, this is not in any way a getting started type post on threejs, or any additional skills that are requires to work with threejs and client side web development in general.
-I trust that you have at least a little basic understanding of how to get started with three.js, and the javaScript programing language, if not this post might still prove to be a little to advanced for now.
-I will not be going over the very basics of threejs here, but in this section I will be going over some things that you should understand at this point before continuing to read the other sections of this post.
+Speaking of threejs, this is not in any way a [getting started type post on threejs](/2018/04/04/threejs-getting-started/), or any additional skills that are requires to work with threejs and client side web development in general.
+I trust that you have at least a little background with the basics, if not this post might still prove to be a little to advanced for now.
+I will not be going over every little detail that you show know before hand here, but in this section I will be going over some things that you should understand at this point before continuing to read the other sections of this post.

-<iframe class="youtube_video" src="https://www.youtube.com/embed/LvRUbSqwJ4Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### There are many other useful helpers in threejs use them

-The box helper is great, but I often use it in conjunction with many other helpers such as the grid helper and [arrow helper](/2018/11/10/threejs-arrow-helper/).
+The box helper is great, but I often use it in conjunction with many other helpers such as the [grid helper](/2022/02/18/threejs-grid-helper/) and [arrow helper](/2018/11/10/threejs-arrow-helper/).
 There are also a whole bunch of additional helpers that can be used to gain a better awareness of what the situation is with an object, or a whole scene that I might be working on.
 So then the box helper is just one of many tools in the threejs toolbox of sorts when it comes to this sort of thing.

+### Read up more on the object3d class, and buffer geometry

+The Box helper can be used with any [object3d class based object](/2018/04/23/threejs-object3d/) that has [buffer geometry](/2021/04/22/threejs-buffer-geometry/), or has child objects that contain such.
+Typically this means mesh objects, and groups of mesh objects.
+However other options would be Lines, and Points as well.

+### The source code for the examples in this post and many others is on Github

+The source code for the examples I am writing about in this post can be found in my [test threejs git hub repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-box-helper).
+This is also the repository where I am parking the source code examples for all my [other posts on threejs beyond just this one](/categories/three-js/).

 ### version numbers matter with threejs

 When I first wrote this post I was using r104 of threejs, and the last time I came around to do a little editing I was using r135 of threejs.
 I do not think much has changed with the box helper between those two revision numbers, and many of the other helpers for a long time.
 However many code breaking changes have been made with many other things in threejs, and that trend will likely continue moving forward with later versions of the library.
 If you run into problems with these examples on your end the first and for most thing you should check is the revision number you are using.

-### The source code for the examples in this post and many others is on Github

-The source code for the examples I am writing about in this post can be found in my [test threejs git hub repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-box-helper).
-This is also the repository where I am parking the source code examples for all my [other posts on threejs beyond just this one](/categories/three-js/).

 ## 1 - Box helper basic example in threejs